khoj-ai/llm-coup/docs/index.md

 ## Abstract

 Large language models (LLMs) are capable of performing complex reasoning and strategic decision-making.
 As we embed them for more critical functions, it's important to understand whether and how they opt to use deception and conduct multi-step modeling.
-We allow the models to play against each other in a Coup game environment.
-We find that the models are adept at multi-level reasoning and performing strategic decception for winning the game.
-We also find that large reasoning models have a slight edge in game play, but lower level models remain competitive.
+To evalute these capabilities, we instructs models to play against each other in a game environment simulating [Coup](https://en.wikipedia.org/wiki/Coup_(card_game)).
+We find that the models are adept at multi-level reasoning and performing strategic deception for winning the game.
+In particular, large reasoning models have a slight edge in game play, but lower level models remain competitive.

 ## Background & Motivation

 Coup is a deception & strategy board game where fixed information about the deck is known, and where optimal moves are determined by a mixture of bluffing and honesty.

 As LLMs traverse an upward trajectory in reasoning capabilities, they will increasingly be deployed for decision-making capacities across government and enterprise.
-As this happens, it's important for researchers and developers to have an accurate sense of a model's ability to plan, deceive, and politic.
+It's important for researchers and developers to have an accurate sense of a model's ability to plan, deceive, and politic when selecting models for these roles.

 Games offer us robust toy worlds for evaluating social dynamics that emerge when combinations of agents and humans encounter each other in zero sum outcomes.
 Games allow us to fix certain incentive structures to measure elicited behaviors from environmental conditions.